arnavgupta03/perfect-playlists/README.md

 # Perfect Playlists
 ### _Only The Best AI Generated Playlists_

 [Perfect Playlists](https://perfectplaylists.glitch.me/) is a website that contains AI-generated playlists, based on the top 250 user-generated playlists in Spotify for that genre.
+The playlists were made using the MATLAB Deep Learning Toolbox.

 #### What I used to make it (and what you'll need to make your own)
 - MATLAB - to prepare the data for the model, create and train the model, and generate new playlists